-(1) a.
-Analysis shows that the DOSE EQUIVALENT I-131 concentration in the primary coolant is less than or equal to 1.0E-03 μCi/cc.
+- (1) a.
+Analysis shows that the DOSE EQUIVALENT I-131 concentration in the primary coolant is less than or equal to 1.0E-03 μCi/cc. - Or b.
+When the DOSE EQUIVALENT I-131 concentration in the primary coolant is greater than 1.0E.03uCi/ce, but has not increased more than a factor of 3:

-b.
-When the DOSE EQUIVALENT I-131 concentration in the primary coolant is greater than 1.0E-03μCi/cc, but has not increased more than a factor of 3;
+greater than 1.0E-03μCi/cc, but has not increased more than a factor of 3; And

-(2) a.
-When any building vent noble gas monitor is less than or equal to 2.0% of the setpoint determined in accordance with ODCM Section 3.4.
+- (2) a.
+When any building vent noble gas monitor is less than or equal to 2.0% of the setpoint determined in accordance with ODCM Section 3.4. - b.

-b.
 When any building vent noble gas monitor is greater than 2.0% of its setpoint, but shows that effluent activity has not increased by more than a factor of 3.